Morocco Travel Advice

 There have been a small number of terror attacks in Morocco over the past decade.
 The last incident was in 2011, a bombing killing 17 people, targeting tourists in Marrakesh.
 The Government of Morocco blamed “Al-Qaeda in the Islamic Maghreb” (AQ-IM) for the bombing, but many intelligence experts think it more likely “The Moroccan Islamic Combatant Group” or “Moroccan Islamic Fighting Group” was responsible; a small Sunni Islamist terrorist organization affiliated with Al-Qaeda.

-There is also a growing concern that kidnapping may become more prevalent, with terrorist groups from North Africa travelling accross the borders with Morocco.
+There is also a growing concern that kidnapping may become more prevalent, with terrorist groups from North Africa travelling across the borders with Morocco.

 Harassment of individuals by themselves is prevalent, therefore it is advised you explore the country with an official tour guide.
 Females in particular can be subject to unwanted interest and physical sexual assault, such as groping.